5. Rely on Duties and Excises

 Comments

-If you want less of something tax it.
-If you want less productivity, tax production.
-If you want more production, tax consumption.
-Taxing consumption encourages saving and investment, which are the seeds of future production, and thus of future economic health and prosperity.
+Why prefer consumption taxes?
+Because, compared to production taxes, they promote freedom and prosperity.
+If you tax something, you get less of it.
+If you tax productivity, you get less productivity.
+If you tax consumption, you get less consumption.
+Taxing production discourages saving and investment, the seeds of future production, and thus diminishes future economic health and prosperity.
+Taxing consumption encourages saving and investment and thus expands future prosperity.

 Consumption taxes leave us comparatively free to choose how much tax we’ll pay.
 We can minimize our personal tax burden by saving.

-And while consumption taxes are normally regressive, falling more heavily on those whose incomes are lower and who must therefore spend a larger portion of their income on necessities, that is not a reason to tax production.
-It’s a reason to reduce taxes on necessities.
+And while a consumption tax is normally regressive, falling more heavily on people with limited means, forcing them to spend a larger share of their income on necessities, that is not a reason to tax production.
+It’s a reason to exempt necessities.

-Reliance on consumption taxes is critical to achieving lower taxesbalanced budgets, and sound money, and to maximizing the benefits of free enterprise.
+Reliance on consumption taxes is critical if we want to achieve lower taxesbalanced budgets, and sound money, and if we want to maximize the benefits of free enterprise (through light regulation).

 Aren’t duties just a tool of protectionism?
 Not necessarily.
 Protectionism (meaning tariffs and other trade barriers designed to protect domestic producers from competition) is, generally speaking, a bad thing.
-That’s why I favor free trade, so long as it is defined as ‘zero-percent tariffs with a gold standard and fixed exchange rates.’
-(Not all who call themselves free traders would define it that way, but they should.)
+That’s why I favor free trade, so long as it is defined as ‘zero-percent tariffs with a metallic standard (and fixed exchange rates).’
+Not all who call themselves free traders would define it that way, but I think they should — if they really want trade to be free.
 Without honest money, low or non-existent tariffs do not, by themselves, constitute free trade.
-And international trade deals in the absence of honest money turn ‘free trade’ into a joke, because trading partners can just use currency manipulation as a non-tariff barrier.
+So long as your trading partner can just use currency manipulation as a non-tariff trade barrier, any ‘free trade’ deal you have with him is a joke — on you.
 Can tariffs be too high?
-Sure.
-But consumers help keep rates in check.
+Of course.
+But as we’ve seen, consumers help keep rates in check through their purchasing choices.
 Can a nation benefit by replacing income taxes with moderate tariffs?
 Yes!
-Indeed, it’s about the smartest policy upgrade a nation can make.
+Yes, indeed.
+It’s about the smartest policy upgrade a nation could make.

 Won’t this just lead to more cronyism and corruption?
-No. Just the opposite.
-While a certain amount of cronyism and corruption is unavoidable — we’re talking about politicians — the overall amount of cronyism and corruption will always be less under consumption taxes.
-The schedule of current tariff rates is public information, much more transparent and easily interpreted than an income-tax code.
-With that information, any voter can get a pretty good idea about which special interests have the most effective lobbies in Washington, and can then factor that information into his or her voting and buying choices.
-No tax system can be perfect, but all things considered, a schedule of duties and excises is preferable to any income tax.
+No. Just the opposite, in fact.
+While a certain amount of cronyism and corruption is unavoidable — we’re talking about politicians — the overall amount of it will be less under a system that taxes consumption only.
+Tariff rate schedules and lists of excise tax exemptions are public information, much more transparent and easily interpreted than an income-tax code.
+And with that information, any voter can get a pretty good idea about which special interests have the most effective lobbies in Washington — which politicians are bought and paid for.
+And he can then factor that information into his voting and buying decisions.
+No tax system can be perfect.
+But all things considered, duties and excises are preferable to any income tax.

-Why not just impose a gross receipts tax on the states?
-This is a bold idea, and a bad one.
-Promoted under the label, ‘the NeutralTax,’ the reform, which would require a constitutional amendment, would replace all existing federal taxes with a gross receipts tax on state governments.
-The states could impose whatever kinds of taxes they wanted.
+What about a gross receipts tax on the states?
+This is a bold idea, and at first glance an appealing one.
+But it’s unwise.
+I’ve seen it marketed under the label, ‘the NeutralTax.’
+The idea is to replace all existing federal taxes with a single, gross receipts tax on state governments.
+Uncle Sam would tax the states rather than persons.
+The states would in turn tax their residents in whatever way they think best.
 In other words, it would devolve federal tax policy to the states.
-Presumably it would generate a tax policy equilibrium, with the tax rate set at the point that produces a maximum of revenue with a minimum of burden (assuming every state chooses a relatively efficient tax system).
-The scheme would certainly be very simple to administer (for the feds) and would depoliticize tax policy (for the feds).
-But it would also give Congress a weapon with which to swallow up the states, potentially leading to a consolidated nation like France or Russia.
-The power to tax is the power to destroy.
-Under current law, states may not tax the federal government (McCulloch v.
-Maryland, 1819), and likewise, for the most part, the feds may not tax the states (New York v.
+This, of course, would require a constitutional amendment.
+Now, presumably, in practice it would generate an equilibrium and an optimal one.
+The tax rate would be set at the point that produces a maximum of revenue with a minimum of burden.
+I’m assuming every state would in time come to adopt for itself a relatively efficient tax system.
+The scheme would certainly be very simple to administer — I mean, for the feds.
+And it would also depoliticize tax policy — for the feds.
+But the trouble is it would also give Congress a weapon with which to manipulate the states.
+And well, to put this starkly, if you want to live under a consolidated, highly centralized government like France or Russia, this is a pretty good way to get there.
+It could kill federalism.
+Under the Constitution, state governments may not tax the federal government (McCulloch v.
+Maryland, 1819), and vice versa (for the most part) (New York v.
 United States, 1946).
-Sovereigns may not tax other sovereigns.
-But under the NeutralTax, the feds would be able to tax the states and with a vengeance.
-Congress could easily use the threat of rate hikes, or the prospect of rate cuts, to influence states’ behavior — carrots and sticks.
-Overall, the balance of power would shift even further toward Washington.
-No, thanks!
+The basic rule is sovereigns may not tax other sovereigns.
+That is a good rule, and a logical one.
+But under the NeutralTax, the feds would not only be able to tax the states, they could influence their behavior in ways not so readily available to them now.
+They could use the threat of rate hikes, or the lure of rate cuts, to secure changes in local policy — sticks and carrots.
+At least with federal spending programs (grants-in-aid), a state is free in theory to decline the money.
+But here, there wouldn’t be an option.
+The tax must be paid, and Uncle Sam can set the tax rate wherever he wants.
+In short, he is the real sovereign.
+The balance of power would shift even further toward the city on the Potomac.
+No, thanks.

 Constitutional Amendments